 TV: “I’ve had an opportunity to work with Anthill on every one of their films and I’ve seen the lasting impressions that these films leave.
 In a lot of my travels I’ve had people come up to me and say ‘this film got me into mountain biking.’
 That’s really powerful.
 I think that’s the main goal of athletes and filmmakers; to inspire people to get on their bikes and ride.
 That’s what I’m excited about; introducing some new people to the sport and get those people already into the sport a little more into it.”

 In the Blink is a six-part web series that dives behind the scenes of our upcoming feature film Return to Earth.
-Stay tuned for Episode 2: Growth, featuring Brett Rheeder.
+Stay tuned for Episode 2: Creativity, featuring Brett Rheeder.

 Return to Earth.
 Summer 2019.